Cat Allergy

 Cat hair itself can also act as a carrier of other airborne allergens: pollen, house dust mite and mould, which can cause allergic symptoms in individuals with hay fever, asthma or eczema.

 Cat dander alone can also be an allergic trigger in these allergic conditions.
-Having a cat allergy is also a risk factor for the development of allergic rhinitis or asthma.
+Having a cat allergy is also a risk factor for the development of hay fever or asthma.

-Pet allergens can be found in schools and public places where they have been transferred on clothing and shoes from pet owners.
+Pet allergens can be found in environments where cats do not live including schools and public places where these allergens have been transferred on clothing and shoes from pets like cats and dogs.
 Exposure to cat allergen in schools can exacerbate symptoms in asthmatic children with cat allergy.
 Cat allergen is particularly persistent and can remain in homes for at least six months and probably longer after a cat is no longer there.

 Managing cat allergy